alphagov/govuk-design-system/src/community/design-system-day/session-information.md

 Laura Smith
 10:00am to 11:30am

-Using two case studies from public healthcare, we'll consider the challenges of maintaining a focus on users when scaling beyond minimum viable product (MVP) into growth and diversification.
+Using 2 case studies from public healthcare, we'll consider the challenges of maintaining a focus on users when scaling beyond minimum viable product (MVP) into growth and diversification.

 ### A service designer's approach to human-centered life transitions
 Sylvie Abookire